wp-plugins/playbuzz/readme.txt

 * Shortcodes: Add 'links' parameter to allow user's to open clicked items in new pages

 = 0.4.0 =
-* Editor: Add playbuzz button to the visual editor, making it easy to create customizable playbuzz shortcodes
+* Visual Editor: Add Playbuzz button to the visual editor, making it easy to create customizable Playbuzz shortcodes
-* Editor: Inside the visual editor, replace playbuzz shortcodes with a placeholder image to indicate visually where the item will be embedded
+* Visual Editor: Inside the visual editor, replace Playbuzz shortcodes with a placeholder image to indicate visually where the item will be embedded
-* Editor: Show shortcode settings popup when clicking the playbuzz shortcodes placeholder image
+* Visual Editor: Show shortcode settings popup when clicking the Playbuzz shortcodes placeholder image
 * Uninstall: Delete site option in multisite installation
 * i18n: Update hebrew (he_IL) translation